A data-dependent weighted LASSO under Poisson noise: Introduction

 Conditioned on $Ax^*$, the elements of $Y$ are independent.
 The aim is to recover $x^*$, the true signal of interest.
 The matrix $A$ corresponds to a sensing matrix or operator which linearly projects $x^*$ into another space before we collect Poisson observations.
 Often we will have $\nObs< p$, but this inverse problem can still be challenging if $\nObs \ge p$ depending on the signal-to-noise ratio or the condition of the operator $A$.

-Because elements of $A$ are nonnegative, we cannot rely on the standard assumption that $A^\T A$ is close to an identity matrix.
-However, in many settings there is a proxy operator, denoted $\tA$, which is amenable to sparse inverse problems and is a simple linear tranformation of the original operator $A$.
+Because elements of $A$ are nonnegative, we cannot rely on the standard assumption that $A^\T A$ is ``close to'' an identity matrix.
+However, in many settings there is a proxy operator, denoted $\tA$, which is amenable to sparse inverse problems and is a simple linear transformation of the original operator $A$.
 A complementary linear transformation may then be applied to $Y$ to generate proxy observations $\tY$, and we use $\tA$ and $\tY$ in the estimators defined below.
-In general, the linear transformations are problem-dependent and should be chosen to ensure Assumptions~\ref{as:RE},~\ref{as:dk}, and/or~\ref{as:Gram} (presented in Section~\ref{sec:bounds}) are satisfied to achieve the general results of Section~\ref{sec:bounds}.
+In general, the linear transformations are problem-dependent and should be chosen to ensure our main assumptions (presented in Section~\ref{sec:bounds}) are satisfied.
 We provide explicit examples in Sections~\ref{sec:bernoulli} and~\ref{sec:conv}.
+Note that other preconditioning transformations have been proposed in the literature.
+See for instance \cite{PBHT, Wauthier_acomparative, HJ} where various procedures are suggested but very different in spirit from ours.